MattanMohel/jester-rs/README.md

 (println (add 10 20)) ; prints '30'
 ```

 You might notice that the function has no `return`.
-Instead, Jester Script employs what is called a `progn`, which means that--for any expression--the last thing that evaluates also returns
+Instead, Jester Script employs `progn`s, which means that--for any expression--the last thing evaluated is also returned

 Now lets explore the parallels between `defun` and `let`